 PROFESSIONAL GOLFER AND MASTERS CHAMPION PATRICK REED SUES BRANDEL CHAMBLEE AND NBC’S GOLF CHANNEL FOR DEFAMATION

-PROFESSIONAL GOLFER AND MASTERS CHAMPION PATRICK REED SUES BRANDEL CHAMBLEE AND NBC’S GOLF CHANNEL FOR DEFAMATIONHOUSTON, TEXAS, UNITED STATES, August 16, 2022 /EINPresswire.com/ -- (Houston, Texas, August 16, 2022).
+HOUSTON, TEXAS, UNITED STATES, August 17, 2022 /EINPresswire.com/ -- (Houston, Texas, August 16, 2022).
 Today, Patrick Reed, among the world’s most accomplished, young professional golfers, with only one of his many victories coming at the 2018 Masters tournament, sued Brandel Chamblee and NBC’s Golf Channel for defamation.
 See Reed vs. Chamblee, et. al, Civil Action No. 4:22-cv-2778 (S.D.
 Tx.).
 Mr. Reed recently joined the LIV Golf Tour.
 Chamblee, Golf Channel, and the PGA and DP World Tour and their Commissioners Jay Monahan and Keith Pelley, are alleged to be co-conspirators for their anticompetitive conduct and anticompetitive practices in order to destroy the upstart LIV Golf Tour, Mr. Reed, and fellow LIV Golf Players in order to annihilate any competition with the PGA Tour and DP World Tour even if it means violating antitrust laws and going to extreme and scandalous measures to defame, Mr. Reed, fellow LIV Tour players, and LIV Golf.

 In Mr. Reed’s complaint filed before the U.S. District Court for the Southern District of Texas, in Houston, Texas, his hometown, Chamblee and NBC’s Golf Channel are alleged to have defamed this world class golfer, by falsely and maliciously branding him a cheater, liar, and a thief and someone who accepts blood money from terrorists.
 Chamblee also has labeled the 3-Time Ryder Cup player, three-time President’s Cup player, two-time Olympian and 9-Time PGA Tour Champion, and Honorary Lifetime Member of the DP World Tour as the “devil” after Mr. Reed’s first and only alleged rules infraction he ever had on the PGA Tour.
 Consistent with this, Chamblee also published that Mr. Reed and his fellow LIV golfers associate themselves with the likes of Putin, Mao, Hitler and Stalin, among many other published smears.
 Of course, what Chamblee and NBC’s Golf Channel are using as a false and malicious pretext to defame is the financing of the LIV Golf Tour by the Saudi Public Investment Fund also known as PIF which has purchased stakes in a variety of investments, including but not limited to Uber, Boeing, Facebook, CitiBank, Disney, Berkshire Hathaway, Electronic Arts.
 One of its most famed investments and ownership stakes- is in the world renown Newcastle United Football Club.